Terens Puhiri

-Terens Owang Priska Puhiri (born 13 October 1996) is an Indonesian professional footballer who plays as a winger for Liga 1 club Borneo and the Indonesia national team.
+Terens Owang Priska Puhiri (born 13 October 1996) is an Indonesian professional footballer who plays as a winger for Championship club PSS Sleman.
 Sometimes referred to as the next Boaz Solossa, he attained minor stardom after footage of him sprinting in a football game went viral, hailed by several news outlets as a candidate for the fastest football player in the world.

 Club career

 Early career

-Prior to becoming a professional player, Puhiri started his career at SSB Numbay Star Papua, and succeeded in bringing SSB Numbay Star to the Papua Regionals of the Danone Cup in 2008.
+Prior to becoming a professional player, Terens started his career at SSB Numbay Star Papua, and succeeded in bringing SSB Numbay Star to the Papua Regionals of the Danone Cup in 2008.
 As a result of this achievement, his team was selected to represent the Papua Region in the Danone Cup National stage, held in Jakarta, but were beaten in the semifinals by the team representing the Central Java region.
-Puhiri was awarded the best player award and top scorer in the event.
+Terens was awarded the best player award and top scorer in the event.
+In 2012, Terens moved to Deportivo Indonesia that plays in the lower league of the Uruguayan football league system.

-Borneo FC
+Borneo Samarinda

-In 2015, Puhiri joined Borneo FC, signing a five-year contract.
-On October 23, his goal against Mitra Kukar F.C. matchday 31 of 2017 Liga 1 gained global attention due to the incredibly high speeds at which he appears to run in the video.
+In January 2015, Terens joined Borneo Samarinda, signing a five-year contract.
+On 23 October, his goal against Mitra Kukar on matchday 31 of the 2017 Liga 1 gained global attention due to the incredibly high speeds at which he appears to run in the video.